Colorado Adventure Guides logo

 Abe Pacharz

-Lead Guide and AIARE Instructor
+Lead Guide and AIARE Course Leader

 Abe grew up in the Adirondack Mountains of northern New York.
 Growing up in such a beautifully wild place played a large role in developing his love for the outdoors and a passion for exploring.
 After getting his start as a guide for the University of Vermont outing club, he spent almost 10 years traveling the western states, guiding French adventurers through our beautiful National Parks.
 His passion for guiding and outdoor education has inspired him to pursue training from the IMBA, AIARE, Wilderness Medicine Institute, and continues to pursue other guide certifications.